DMN-sohan/VirtualPaint/README.txt

-run main.py. all instructions given there.
+run requirements.txt. all instructions given there.